 The NeuroMeditation Institute examines meditation in a very practical way.
 How can we use meditation to help us function more effectively?
 To address mental health issues?
 To achieve our goals?
 Since various meditation practices effect the brain and nervous system quite differently, we can now identify which practices are better suited for specific needs or mental health concerns.
 We believe that matching meditation styles in this way makes the practices more accessible and easier to learn.

-At the NMI in Corvallis, Oregon we offer weekly drop-in meditation classes (Wednesdays at noon) for donation.
+At the NMI in Corvallis, Oregon we offer weekly drop-in meditation classes every Wednesday at noon for donation.
 Each month, the drop-in classes target one of the NeuroMeditation styles.
 We also offer 6-week classes in each of the four NeuroMeditation styles.
 Check our calendar of events for upcoming classes and registration.

 Education & Training